The Plague Dogs (novel): Basis in reality

 Adams stated in the book's introduction that "There is no such place in the Lake District as Animal Research (Scientific and Experimental).
 In reality, no single testing or experimental station would cover so wide a range of work as Animal Research.
 However, every 'experiment' described is one which has actually been carried out on animals somewhere."

-The actual location of "ARSE" (an acronym for Animal Research, Scientific and Experimental, and British slang for buttocks) was based on the remote hill farm of Lawson Park, now run as an artist residence by the contemporary art organisation Grizedale Arts.
+The location of "ARSE" (an acronym for Animal Research, Scientific and Experimental, and British slang for buttocks) was based on the remote hill farm of Lawson Park, now run as an artist residence by the contemporary art organisation Grizedale Arts.